grnet/apimas/docs/drf_adapter.rst

     }

-``model_serializers`` tells APIMAS that the classes specified should be base classes of the generated serializer class, which are placed to the lowest level of hierarchy.
+``model_serializers`` tells APIMAS that the classes specified should be base classes for the generated serializer class, which are placed to the lowest level of the inheritance hierarchy.
 Therefore, in the above example, the hierarchy of the generated class is as follows:

 .. digraph:: foo